 Lorenzo joined WACC in 2015 to coordinate WACC's Strengthening Community Radio Programme.
 Originally from Colombia, Lorenzo has also worked as a media producer, communications consultant, teacher, researcher and facilitator with organizations in the non-profit and education sector.
 He holds an Honours BA in International Development from York

 Originally from Uganda, Val Kalende is a journalist, communications

 Administrator for Programmes and Funding

 Gisèle Landendries is a graduate in Latin American Studies from the University of Essex, United Kingdom.
 Born in Belgium, she joined WACC in 1999.
-Staff Liaison for the WACC-Caribbean Region, she speaks French, English and Spanish.
+Staff Liaison for the WACC-Caribbean Region, she speaks French,

 Shari McMaster has recently joined WACC in the capacity of Administrative Coordinator with a view to providing assistance and support to the Secretariat.
 Shari comes to WACC after working for many years as a law clerk.
 She is currently enrolled in the Non-Profit Management course at Ryerson University.